pryn-kb/python-test/_episodes/20-numpy-absolute-basics.md

 ## What is an array?

 An array is a central data structure of the NumPy library.
 An array is a grid of values and it contains information about the raw data, how to locate an element, and how to interpret an element.
-It has a grid of elements that can be indexed in
+It has a grid of elements that can be indexed in [various ways](https://numpy.org/devdocs/user/quickstart.html#quickstart-indexing-slicing-and-iterating).
-`various ways <quickstart.indexing-slicing-and-iterating>`{.interpreted-text
-role="ref"}.
 The elements are all of the same type, referred to as the array `dtype`.

 An array can be indexed by a tuple of nonnegative integers, by booleans, by another array, or by integers.
 The `rank` of the array is the number